Filner was the representative for California’s 51st congressional district and was a Democrat. He served from 2003 to 2012.

 |Oct.
 13, 2013||Pleaded guilty to groping, sexually suggestive comments and unwanted advances as mayor of San Diego, CA.|

 |Nov.
 20, 2017||Rep. Diana DeGette alleged that Filner had groped her while he was still in Congress.|

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Filner is shown as a purple triangle. (analysis methodology)
+Filner is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Filner was the primary sponsor of 8 bills that were enacted.
-The most recent include:
+Filner was the primary sponsor of 6 bills that were enacted:

 - H.R.
 3219 (111th): Veterans’ Benefits Act of 2010

 - H.R.
 5014 (111th): To clarify the health care provided by the Secretary of Veterans Affairs that constitutes minimum essential coverage.